Max Muncy Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.40 team ERA that ranks 20th across all league pitching staffs.
+- The Phillies' 4.47 team ERA ranks 21st among all MLB pitching staffs.

-- Phillies pitchers combine to surrender 65 home runs (one per game), the ninth-fewest in the league.
+- Phillies pitchers combine to allow 67 home runs (one per game), the ninth-fewest in the league.

-- Nola (5-4) takes the mound for the Phillies in his 14th start of the season.
-He's put together a 4.30 ERA in 81 2/3 innings pitched, with 77 strikeouts.
+- Walker makes the start for the Phillies, his 14th of the season.
+He is 5-3 with a 5.04 ERA and 53 strikeouts in 64 1/3 innings pitched.

-- The righty last pitched on Monday against the Detroit Tigers, when he went seven innings, allowing no earned runs while giving up one hit.
+- In his last time out on Tuesday, the righty tossed seven scoreless innings against the Detroit Tigers while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.